cameronb23/sneakerbot/README.md

 java -Xms1024M -Xmx4096M -jar sneakerbot.jar config.xml
 ```

+## Compiling
+For compilation, we use Excelsior JET to compile to machine code.
+We use the Maven plugin to execute these tasks,
+and compiling is as simple as using the `jet:build` goal when running maven.

 ### Proxies

 Proxies are set up in the `proxies.txt` file.
 Currently, only user/pass and proxies without authentication are supported.